 Today lets hold a keepsake up to the light and appreciate anew the brilliance of its promise and power.

-The Spirit of the Lord God is upon Me, because the Lord has anointed Me to preach good tidings to the poor; he has sent Me to heal the brokenheartd,
+The Spirit of the Lord God is upon Me, because the Lord has anointed Me to preach good tidings to the poor; he has sent Me to heal the brokenhearted,

-to proclaim liberty to the captives, and the opening of the prison doors to those who are bound (Isaiah 61: 1 NKJV).
+to proclaim liberty to the captives, and the opening of the prison doors to those who are bound (Isaiah 61: 1).

 I see four facets of a priceless jewel:

-- Healing- In addition to eternal life, Christ desires to heal our broken hearts.
-(Hope and healing.)
+- Healing- Christ desires to heal our broken hearts.

-- Confession- Under no condemnation, we are free to confess our sins (including our sinful reactions to betrayal and abuse.)
-Here, survivors willingly embrace a journey where liberty is received over the emotions and destructive patterns that hold them captive.
-(Liberty.)
+- Confession- Under no condemnation we are free to confess our destructive re-actions to betrayal and abuse.
+Here, survivors willingly embrace a journey where liberty is received over the emotions and destructive patterns that hold us captive.

-As surely as Jesus insists that forgiveness come from the heart, He is intent on healing that same heart when it's too broken to forgive.
+As surely as Jesus commands that forgiveness come from the heart, He is intent on healing that same heart when it's too broken to forgive.
 Do you know what this means?
 It means that what happened to you matters a great deal to Him.
 But if you refuse to acknowledge the pain--and how you cope with it, you'll miss the beauty of this priceless truth.
-And the truth is, if Jesus appeared today He wouldn't standing in a corner, tapping his foot, waiting for you to hurry up and forgive.
-Can't forgive yet?
+And the truth is, if Jesus appeared today He wouldn't be standing in a corner, tapping his foot, waiting for you to hurry up, and forgive.
+Can't forgive TODAY?
 Relax.

 What do YOU see?